shikhachaurasia7/Excel_Sales_Dashboard/README.md

 ![Screenshot Sales Dashboard](https://github.com/user-attachments/assets/a735c93a-3579-4e7d-a74d-7e6013a61e80)

 ## Project insights
-🔘Top Products: Clothing & apparels are the most popular among both married and unmarried individuals.
+• Top Products: Clothing & apparels are the most popular among both married and unmarried individuals.

-🔘Sales by Occupation:Married females in healthcare & unmarried females in IT made the most sales in the central region.
+• Sales by Occupation:Married females in healthcare & unmarried females in IT made the most sales in the central region.
   Both married and unmarried males in IT also had high sales in central.

-🔘Top Age Groups:Married females: 30,Unmarried females: 33,Males (both): 26 (highest sales)
+• Top Age Groups:Married females: 30,Unmarried females: 33,Males (both): 26 (highest sales)

-🔘Regional Insights: Uttar Pradesh has the highest sales.
+• Regional Insights: Uttar Pradesh has the highest sales.

-🔘Order Trends: Females (married and unmarried) placed the highest number of orders.
+• Order Trends: Females (married and unmarried) placed the highest number of orders.

+## Conclusions

+Focus on 26-year-old males in IT and females (married/unmarried) for higher sales.
+Prioritize clothing & apparels as top-selling products.
+Target Uttar Pradesh for maximum reach.

+## Profit Strategy
+Target young IT professionals and females with personalized offers.
+Promote clothing products with discounts or exclusive collections.
+Increase presence in Uttar Pradesh through local campaigns and ads.